Skip to content

 WAL Truncation Safety

-In cluster mode, the flush service uses min(chunk_max_seq, min_wal_ack_across_peers) as the safe truncation point, ensuring peers that are catching up can still read needed entries.
+In cluster mode, the flush service uses peer ack watermarks from ReplicationLog as the safe truncation point, ensuring lagging peers can still read needed entries.

 Graceful Drain

-Sets Draining state (rejects writes), flushes WAL completely, waits for peer acks (up to 60s), Merkle verifies with a peer, notifies peers of departure, sets Leaving state.
+Sets Draining state (rejects writes), flushes WAL completely via FlushPort, waits for peer acks (up to 60s), notifies peers of departure, and sets Leaving state.

 Replication Wire Format